Love for hometown soccer club inspires PM hopeful Taro Kono

 “As a politician, even as close as he is to becoming prime minister, that’s his way of doing things,” Makabe said.
 “He wants to hear what people want, what their concerns are, and if he can respond to those issues he’ll earn their support.”

-Kono, alongside Makabe and club president Kikuo Konagaya, set out to establish a new blueprint for the club, looking beyond soccer to find ways to contribute to a healthy sporting culture in the community — one of the main tenets of the J. League’s “100 Year Vision.”
-The non-profit Shonan Bellmare Sports Club was established in 2002, fielding teams in disciplines ranging from triathlon to rugby sevens.
+Kono, alongside Makabe and club President Kikuo Konagaya, set out to establish a new blueprint for the club, looking beyond soccer to find ways to contribute to a healthy sporting culture in the community — one of the main tenets of the J. League’s “100 Year Vision.”
+The nonprofit Shonan Bellmare Sports Club was established in 2002, fielding teams in disciplines ranging from triathlon to rugby sevens.

 As he sought to balance the club’s finances, Kono’s infamous temper reared its head in meetings — often in frustration over what Makabe describes as employees not giving their best effort or being evasive in their presentations.